-I want to make it clear.
+I get questions about privacy and security tactics a lot, so I created this page to point people to for links and resources.
+However, I want to make something clear.
 I am not an expert.
 What I recommend here is based on my threat model and my own needs.
 I try to not give bad advice, but I am not perfect.

 I've broken this into two primary sections.
 The first, a series of links for doing your own research and second, at the bottom, some of my direct recommendations.